 Additionally, Redfin real estate agents won’t receive any incentives for recommending a Redfin loan over outside options.

-At the moment, Redfin Mortgage is only available to customers in Texas and Illinois.
-They plan to expand to Virginia by the end of 2017, and roll out to new markets in 2018.
+At the moment, Redfin Mortgage is only available to customers in Illinois, Pennsylvania, Texas, Virginia, and Washington D.C.
+They plan to expand to additional new markets in 2018.

 Should be interesting…